Traplord200/KAKASHI-MD/README.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/>

 ## Feedback
-If you have any feedback, please reach out to us at nexusxd.bot@gmail.com
+If you have any feedback, please reach out to us at domainexpansion207@gmail.com

-### <br> No LOVE 💕 NO STRESS ☺️
+### <br> To all Shonens Those that break the rules are schum but those that betray their friends are worse than schum 🌀🗡️